-Shares of certain equity and debt securities and real estate and other real assets valued at quoted market prices for which an official close or last trade pricing on an active exchange is available are categorized as Level 1 in the fair value hierarchy.
-Shares of commingled equity and debt fund securities, corporate bonds, commingled multi-strategy funds and insurance contracts are valued at the net asset value ("NAV") as reported by the fund managers based on the value of the underlying assets less liabilities, with this NAV divided by the number of units outstanding.
-The unit price is quoted on a private market and based on the value of the underlying investment, which is primarily based on observable inputs; such investments are categorized as Level 2 in the fair value hierarchy.
-Private equity partnership funds, hedge funds, and certain real estate and other real assets, all of which have redemption restrictions, are stated at estimated fair value hierarchy.
-The company regularly reviews fund performance directly with its investment advisor and the fund managers, and performs qualitative analysis to corroborate the reasonableness of the reported net asset values.
+Shares of certain equity and debt securities valued at quoted market prices for which an official close or last trade pricing on an active exchange is available are categorized as Level 1 in the fair value hierarchy.
+Shares of commingled equity securities, corporate bonds, commingled multi-strategy funds and insurance contracts are valued at the net asset value ("NAV"), as reported by the fund managers, based on the value of the underlying assets less liabilities, with each NAV divided by the respective number of units outstanding.
+The resulting unit price is quoted on a private market and is based on the value of the underlying investment, which is primarily based on observable inputs; such investments are categorized as Level 2 in the fair value hierarchy.
+Private equity partnership funds, hedge funds, and real estate and other real assets, all of which have redemption restrictions, are stated at estimated fair value (based on the company regularly reviews fund performance directly with its investment advisor and the fund managers, and performs qualitative analysis to corroborate the reasonableness of the reported net asset values.
 For Level 3 funds for which the company did not receive a year-end net asset value, the company recorded an estimate of the change in fair value for the latest period based on return estimates and other fund activity obtained from the fund managers.